Each year, January 27th marks the beginning of a somber week of remembrance for NASA.

 Grissom had been with NASA almost from the beginning, flying missions for both the Mercury and Gemini programs, and White also was a Gemini veteran.
 The Apollo 1 flight was to be Chaffee’s first space mission.

-Their sacrifice, though tragic, ultimately played a monumental role in NASA’s effort toward bettering the machines which soon would fly to the Moon, and ensuring the safety of the men who would take them there.
+Though tragic, their sacrifice ultimately played a monumental role in NASA’s effort toward bettering the machines which soon would fly to the Moon, and ensuring the safety of the men they carried there.

 THOSE WHO MADE THE ULTIMATE SACRIFICE